staxmanade/react-component-errors/Readme.md

 # Override errorHandler using config
 ```
-import wrapReactLifecycleMethodsWithTryCatch, {config} from `react-component-errors`
+import wrapReactLifecycleMethodsWithTryCatch, {config} from 'react-component-errors'

 config.errorHandler = (errorReport) => {
   // Do something custom with errorReport